denten-books/plain-text/4-format.md

 in the transmission language.
 Thus in addition to the message you were sending, you would also send a code switching the receiving apparatus from the "English language" into the "French language" mode.
 Such an instruction would *attune* the receiver to a different mode of apprehension.
 In our example, it would transform an English language machine into a French language one.
-It is in that sense of attunement that the "programmatic sign" acquires a non-representational, "tactical" character.
+It is in that sense of attunement that the "programmatic sign" acquires its non-representational, "tactical" character.
 Stripped of references, resemblances, and designations the programmatic sign commands and controls.

 Yet despite the formative impact on the structure of comprehension, the programmatic sign does not often figure in our theories of meaning making.
 Instead, we erroneously consign it to the ornamental "formatting" layer of document structure.
 We do so at our peril.
-Unlike passive traditional decorative elements like fleurons (❦ ❧), daggers and pilcrows (†‡¶), and other dingbats (✇ ❖ ➿ ) the programmatic sign actively molds text to context.
+Unlike passive decorative elements like fleurons (❦ ❧), daggers and pilcrows (†‡¶), box drawings (╝╞╟), and other dingbats (✇ ❖ ➿ ) the programmatic sign actively molds text to context.
 At the maximally blunt limit of its abilities, the formatting layer affects visibility.
 For example, it can selectively render some words and sentences on the screen while suppressing others.